-Immunisation is the safest and most effective way of protecting your baby against some serious diseases.
+Immunisation is the safest and most effective way of helping protect your baby against some serious diseases.
 Your baby will be offered her first immunisations when she is two months old.

 What is immunisation?

-Immunisation protects us from serious diseases.
+Immunisation helps to protect ourselves from serious diseases.
 Once we have been immunised our bodies are better able to fight diseases we come in contact with.

 Vaccines and immunity